Geeksltd/MSharp.Docs/Tutorials/9/README.md

 }
 ```

-*Supplier* class has a computed column with the name of "Address".
+**Supplier** class has a computed column named **Address**.
 We have used array to join all address properties into one column because these properties can be null and this way is best practice to join null-able string properties.
-This class has an inverse association with "SupplierService" property and other properties are just simple sting property.
+This class has an inverse association with **SupplierService** property and other properties are just simple sting property.

 ```C#
 using MSharp;